esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

     - Contains `runner = "espflash flash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
     - Contains the linker to use, in our case, [`ldproxy`]
     - Contains the unstable `build-std` cargo feature enabled.
-    - Contains the `ESP-IDF-VERSION` envrionment variable that tells [`esp-idf-sys`] which ESP-IDF version the project will use.
+    - Contains the `ESP-IDF-VERSION` environment variable that tells [`esp-idf-sys`] which ESP-IDF version the project will use.
 - src/main.rs
     - The main source file of the newly created project
     - We will examine its content in the next section